Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 Underachieving Students in the World Today

-Many schools around the world are not doing nearly enough to help their failing students.
+Many schools around the world are not doing enough to help their failing students.
 Instead, they are following a policy that dictates that all students in grades K-12 must pass.
 Sadly, students with severe deficiencies in math and language skills are graduating and entering both colleges and the labor force which must spend money to give them remedial training.
 This article will suggest ways that teachers and schools can help seriously underachieving students.

 Who are the seriously underachieving students?
 Quite simply, they are students who are failing subjects because they can not get the necessary passing grade of 50 or 60.
 They are students who are getting a 60 when they should be getting a 75 or a higher score and working up to their ability.
 During my six years of teaching EFL in Thailand schools, I encountered many failing students in my classes.